 Derrick Moon graduated from U.C.
 Berkeley with a B.A. in Philosophy in December 2016.
-During his time at Berkeley, I also worked as a Paralegal at Vogl Meredith Burke LLP.
-He was involved in a pre-law fraternity at Berkeley, where he hosted Free Legal Clinics for disenfranchised groups of people, providing them with opportunities to talk to attorneys about potential legal matters.
+During college, he worked as a Paralegal at Vogl Meredith Burke LLP.
+He was also involved in a pre-law fraternity where he hosted Free Legal Clinics for disenfranchised groups of people, providing them with opportunities to talk to attorneys about potential legal matters.
 Working at ICLC cemented his interest in public interest law, and he hopes to go to law school in the near future and expand on the valuable experiences gained here.

 Kym Pietsch joined ICLC as Director of Development in March 2019.
 As a strategic and creative development professional with a passion for helping to end homelessness, she brings more than 25 years of fundraising experience to her role, Kym has managed teams of staff and volunteers to raise more than $56 million in philanthropic revenue, and has a long track record of helping non-profit organizations to grow and reach their fundraising potential.
 Kym led successful capital campaigns at Union Station Homeless Services, Pasadena Humane Society and SPCA, and Good Shepherd Center for Homeless Women and Children.